Zimbra/elastic-stack/README.md

       apt update && apt upgrade
       reboot

 In this guide we will set-up the RSyslog server to force the use of TLS so that our logs are transmitted over an encrypted connection.
 In case you are running your servers on an isolated network, you can opt to skip the TLS configuration.
-Please be advised that in case you first use RSyslog without TLS and then add it later, Zimbra/mailboxd does not understand it.
+Please be advised that in case you first use RSyslog without TLS and then add it later, Zimbra/mailboxd does not recognize it.
 You will need to restart Zimbra to make it resume communications with RSyslog.
-If you do not restart Zimbra you will loose mailbox logs.
+If you do not restart Zimbra you will lose mailbox logs.

 ### Server/client terminology

-In the paragraphs that describe RSyslog installation the term server is used to designate the RSyslog server.
+In the paragraphs that describe RSyslog installation the term _server_ is used to designate the RSyslog server.
 In other words the RSyslog server is what receives logs.
-The term client is used for the server that is sending the logs to RSyslog.
-So the Zimbra server is an RSyslog client.
+The term _client_ is used for the server that is sending the logs to RSyslog.
+So the Zimbra server is an RSyslog _client_.

 ### Install the necessary packages